MehediGit98/rag-policy-chatbot/ai-use.md

 ```

 **Human Modifications**:
-- ✅ Adjusted chunk size from 500 to 400 (after evaluation testing)
+- ✅ Adjusted chunk size from 400 to 300 (for efficiency)
+- ✅ Reduced overlap from 40 to 30
 - ✅ Added file path metadata to chunks
 - ✅ Improved error messages